Frontier Airlines Logo

 Frontier Airlines Logo 1978-1986

 This emblem was created by renowned director Saul Bass, who has collaborated with celebrities such as Billy Wilder and Alfred Hitchcock.
-He also designed some of the aviation industry’s most stylish emblems, including United Airlines and Continental Airlines.
+He also designed some of the most stylish emblems in the aviation industry, including those of United Airlines and Continental Airlines.
 The designer tried to make the logo of this period radically different from the previous version.

 It features a stylized “F” in the form of a bird’s wing of three-wide feathers.
-White horizontal stripes of different lengths are located in a red circle.
+White horizontal stripes of varying lengths are arranged within a red circle.
 Below is the carrier’s name, written in strict block letters, sans serif.
 Special emphasis is placed on the “R,” the right side of which is not connected to the left leg.

 This symbol was introduced on April 30, 1978, and remained in use until 1986, when the company went out of business.